-According to British Business Bank, 53% of businesses are seeking finance to improve their working capital.
+According to British Business Bank, 53% of businesses are seeking finance to improve creditworthiness and their working capital.
 Funding from Angel Investors, VCs aside, businesses often seek funding from a financier.
 As such, their creditworthiness is crucial in ensuring that businesses can obtain the necessary funding for their businesses to run smoothly.

-Moving on, as the first step, SMEs need to understand the workings behind a business’s credit rating, and ultimately, their creditworthiness.
+As the first step, SMEs need to understand the workings behind a business’s credit rating, and ultimately, their creditworthiness.
 Several influences include payment history, amount owing, the duration of credit history, credit available on hand, and the types of credit employed previously.

 As a guide, there are a few factors that SMEs can focus on to help improve creditworthiness of their businesses.

 Reducing Late Payments on Credit Facility to Improve Creditworthiness